FOR AGES 3 YEARS TO 18 YEARS

 There are around 22 million swamp sparrows around the world according to the American Bird Conservancy.

 The swamp sparrow lives in various wetlands such as marshes.
 Most of the species of the bird are sound to reside near freshwater marshes.
-However, the coastal-plain subspecies is found near tidal wetlands, where seawater and freshwater mix, and the mud is found to be gray instead of brown.
+However, the coastal-plain subspecies are found near tidal wetlands, where seawater and freshwater mix, and the mud is found to be gray instead of brown.

 Swamp sparrows are common in summer in brushy swamps and cattail marshes in the Midwest and Northeast regions of the US, and Canada.
 During winter, they live away from water bodies, in weedy fields and thickets.

-The summer range of the bird concentrates in the eastern half of North American states such as Maryland, Ohio, Missouri, as well as a large part of Canada that covers Newfoundland to the Rockies.
-Their winter range includes east American states such as the Gulf Coast, Massachusetts, the southern Great Lakes, and Texas, and Florida north to Iowa.
+The summer range of the bird concentrates in the eastern half of North American states such as Maryland, Ohio, and Missouri, as well as a large part of Canada that covers Newfoundland to the Rockies.
+Their winter range includes east American states such as the Gulf Coast, Massachusetts, the southern Great Lakes, Texas, and Florida north to Iowa.

 The swamp sparrow (Melospiza georgiana) is chiefly a solitary bird except during migration and the breeding season.
 They join flocks, mostly consisting of birds of other similar species in this season.
 Other times, they mainly form smaller flocks during the day and large roosting flocks at night.